Caporegime

 A caporegime or capodecina, usually shortened to capo or informally referred to as "captain", "skipper" or "lieutenant", is a leadership position in the Mafia (both the Sicilian Mafia and Italian-American Mafia).
 A capo is a "made member" of an Italian crime family who heads a regime or "crew" of soldiers and has major status and influence in the organization.
-Caporegime is an Italian word, used to signify the head of a family in Sicily.
+Caporegime is an Italian word, used to signify the head of a faction/crew within a family in Sicily.
 In general, the term indicates the head of a branch of an organized crime syndicate who commands a crew of soldiers and reports directly to the don (boss) or an underboss or street boss.
 The shortened version "capo" has also been used to refer to certain high-ranking members of Latin American drug cartels.